Translate

 Stunned response.

-Geoffrey steps away from the podium, waving happily as the press continues to shout questions.
+The Prime Minister steps away from the podium, waving happily as the press continues to shout questions.
 His aides scramble to follow him, visibly distraught.

-Monday 30 September 2024
+Monday, 30 September 2024

 The Commute

 Every morning, without fail, during her usual commute to work, Leah noticed him.
 He always sat in the same seat, near the middle of the train, right by the window.
 His face never changed expression, his eyes fixed on the passing blur of the city outside.
-He was tall, with dark hair that seemed slightly unkempt, and always dressed in an old brown coat, even during the summer heat.
+He was tall, with dark hair that was slightly unkempt, and always dressed in an old brown coat, even during the summer heat.
+He never got on, and he never got off.
+He simply was, like a part of the train itself.

-As the train rattled along the tracks, Leah stood up, crossed the aisle, and sat down next to him.
-The seat didn’t feel different, but the air around him was cold, unnaturally so.
+More days passed, and Leah became obsessed.
+One Friday morning, she decided to confront him.
+As the train rattled along the tracks, Leah stood up, crossed the aisle, and sat down next to the strange man.
+The seat didn’t feel different, but the air around him was unnaturally cold.

 “Do you… do you ride this train every day?”